 The AMG group of companies competes throughout the world for business and for talent.
-Given its size and the diversity of its business it must compete for superior talent with corporations of considerable scale.
+Given its size and the diversity of its business, it must compete for superior talent with corporations of considerable scale.
 Therefore, AMG must provide top talent with roles that are challenging and motivating in a fast-paced environment and offer very competitive reward opportunities for superior performance.
+In establishing the 2020 remuneration, the Supervisory Board considered multiple scenarios with, amongst others, the how the remuneration components would be affected given different sets of circumstances, including one in which incentive plan thresholds were not achieved.

-Every year the Remuneration Committee of the Supervisory Board reviews, confirms and uses an executive compensation peer group for benchmarking purposes.
-For 2019, the Supervisory Board utilized the peer group that was first established in 2016 with the assistance of Willis Towers Watson.
+Every year, the Remuneration Committee of the Supervisory Board reviews, confirms and uses an executive compensation peer group for benchmarking purposes.
+During 2020, the Supervisory Board utilized a peer group that was established with the assistance of Mercer.
+This peer group features 12 of 17 peers which are listed and domiciled in Europe and has been used for the basis of reviewing our Remuneration Policy and how we will implement it in 2021.

-The selected peer group for 2019 consisted of the following companies (in alphabetical order):
+The revised peer group consists of the following companies:

-- 1. Albemarle Corporation
+- 1. Allegheny Technologies Inc\

-- 2. Allegheny Technologies Inc.
+- 2. AMAG

-- 3. Ametek, Inc.
+- 3. Aperam

-- 4. AMAG Austria Metall AG
+- 4. Bodycote

-- 5. Bodycote plc
+- 5. Carpenter Technologies\

+SUMMARY: 2013 REMUNERATION POLICY

-- 6. Cabot Corporation
+- 6. Commercial Metals\

-- 7. Carpenter Technology Corporation
+- 7. Constellium\

-- 8. Commercial Metals Company
+- 8. Elementis

-- 9. Elementis plc
+- 9. Eramet

-- 10. Ferroglobe plc (formerly Globe Specialty Metals Inc.)
+- 10. Ferrexpo

-- 11. Hill & Smith Holdings plc
+- 11. Hill & Smith

-- 12. Imerys SA
+- 12. Materion\

-- 13. Materion Corporation
+- 13. OCI N.V.

-- 14. Minerals Technologies Inc.
+- 14. Outokumpu

-- 15. Quaker Chemicals Corporation
+- 15. Salzgitter

-- 16. Worthington Industries Inc.
+- 16. SGL Carbon

+- 17. Vallourec

+- \Denotes a US Listed Peer